Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 - Create a Topcon Account.
 - Create or Join an Organization.

-These tasks are documented in our Topcon Software Developer Network (TSDN) page at https://developer.topcon.com under the ```Get Setup``` link.
+These tasks are documented in the ```setup``` folder found in our documentation repository [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-api-documentation/tree/master/setup).
 Account and organization creation is free.

 ## Obtain Service Points
 Sitelink3D v2 usage is charged under a consumption-based model.
 Consumption is reconciled by the use of Service Points.
 Service Points have the following properties:

 - Preloaded into an Organization.
-- Consumed on a per-client, per-day basis.
+- Consumed on a per-software-client-connection, per-day basis.

 Service Points are only consumed from an Organization when data is logged to one of its sites using our ```datalogger``` microservice.
 As none of these examples log such data, you will only need to apply for Service Points when you intend to connect a datalogging client to your site.